Freeway crashes when opening

 5. A corrupt Freeway document

-1. Freeway 5 requires OS X 10.4 (Tiger) or above to run.
-If you have Freeway 5 and an older operating system then you will need to upgrade your operating system.
+1. Freeway 5 requires OS X 10.4 (Tiger) or above to run, and Freeway 5.5 requires OS X 10.5 (Leopard) or above to run.
+If you are using an older operating system than the ones listed, you will need to upgrade your operating system.

 2. Make sure you drag the Freeway application icon into the Applications folder alias on the disk image, or to a folder of your choice on your machine.
-It cannot be run on the disk image itself (the disk image gets mounted on your Desktop and has a white drive icon with a Freeway logo on it when opened).
+It cannot be run on the disk image itself (the disk image gets mounted on your Desktop and has a disk drive icon with a Freeway logo on it when opened).
+We recommend that you should unmount the disk image after installation to make sure you launch the application correctly.

 3. Freeway reads through your fonts when it starts up.
 A damaged or corrupt font can cause it to crash when doing so.
 To check your fonts: